google/flax/docs/nnx/nnx_basics.md

 nnx.display(model)
 ```

-In NNX `Dropout` is a stateful module that stores an `Rngs` object so that it can generate
+In Flax `Dropout` is a stateful module that stores an `Rngs` object so that it can generate
 new masks during the forward pass without the need for the user to pass a new key each time.

 +++

 #### Model Surgery
-NNX Modules are mutable by default, this means their structure can be changed at any time,
+Flax NNX Modules are mutable by default, this means their structure can be changed at any time,
 this makes model surgery quite easy as any submodule attribute can be replaced with anything
 else e.g. new Modules, existing shared Modules, Modules of different types, etc. More over,
 `Variable`s can also be modified or replaced / shared.